Bsharma928/stats220/README.md

 - I am undertaking a degree in a BSc in Microbiology.
 - I am taking STATS220 because I wanna be a problem for reviewer #2.
-- I am interested in learning about Statistics and Medical Microbiology -- utilising both deciplines in novel ways to interpret the (_micro_) natural world.
+- I am interested in learning about Statistics and Medical Microbiology -- utilising both disciplines in novel ways to interpret the (_micro_) natural world.
 - I am a poet and a published undergrad student.

 ## How I Feel About University: